San Fernando dubbed "Christmas Capital of the Philippines" for its Giant Lantern Festival

 Though smaller parols for household use have more latitude in covering, with choices like capiz shells and fiberglass, the giant lanterns usually stick to polyvinyl plastic.

-Only 10 or so of the giant parols are produced a year to compete in San Fernando's Ligligan Parul, or Giant Lantern Festival.
-It has been held every December for the last 80 years in Pampanga province, about 75 kilometers outside of Manila.
+Only 10 or so of the giant parols are produced a year to compete in San Fernando’s Ligligan Parul, or Giant Lantern Festival.
+It has been held every December for more than 80 years in Pampanga province, a destination about 75 kilometers outside of Manila.

 It’s this yuletide fervor for the nationally loved electric star that has lent credence to San Fernando’s cachet as the “Christmas Capital of the Philippines.”
 And likely even Asia.